 the Clinical Lens

-The Forge School outdoor experiential learning platform is a program uniquely created for our students to assist their development in three main areas: creating a positive shared experience to create joy, building self-efficacy, and encouraging students to and through their growth zone.
+The outdoor experiential learning platform of Embark at The Forge is a program uniquely created for our students to assist their development in three main areas: creating a positive shared experience to create joy, building self-efficacy, and encouraging students to and through their growth zone.
 Adventure Therapy does this through CASA and many activities within these therapeutic sequences.

 Setting and Achieving Goals

 Setting and Achieving Goals is designed to provide students the opportunity to challenge negative core beliefs as well as gain mastery and self-confidence.
 Students are trained through weekly functional fitness and excursions in and around the campus, allowing for an ever-changing lens of learning.
 Ropes course activities, mountain biking, and white-water rafting teach our students the importance of setting a goal that pushes them beyond their comfort zone into their growth zone.
 In doing so, our students gain experiential knowledge of their limits and are safely guided to push beyond them.

 When this happens, they develop a stronger sense of self-worth and agency in their world which has proven to lead to more resilience and the ability to persevere when met with challenges in daily life and in the therapeutic journey.

 Trust is one of the more complicated concepts for our students as they struggle greatly with recognizing the value of this in relationships.
 Therapeutic metaphor is used throughout to tie individual actions and experiences as building trust or losing trust in relationships.
 Students are asked to engage in contemplation and introspection with how they experience building and losing trust within relationships in their lives through journaling and therapeutic groups as well as in adventure activities.